MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-with-console.md

 In the above code snippet, we first create a resource builder for building resource instances.
 A resource represents the entity that produces telemetry data.
 You can read more about resources [here](https://opentelemetry.io/docs/concepts/resources/).
 The resource builder to the providers is optional.
 If not provided, the default resource with default attributes is used.

-Next, we turn on the diagnostics with sensitive data.
+Next, we turn on diagnostics with sensitive data.
 This is an experimental feature that allows you to enable diagnostics for the AI services in the Semantic Kernel.
-With this turned on, you will see additional telemetry data such as the prompts sent to the AI models and the responses received from the AI models, which are considered sensitive data.
-If you don't want to include sensitive data in your diagnostics, you can use another switch `Microsoft.SemanticKernel.Experimental.GenAI.EnableOTelDiagnostics` to enable diagnostics with non-sensitive data, such as the model name, the operation name, and token usage, etc.
+With this turned on, you will see additional telemetry data such as the prompts sent to and the responses received from the AI models, which are considered sensitive data.
+If you don't want to include sensitive data in your telemetry, you can use another switch `Microsoft.SemanticKernel.Experimental.GenAI.EnableOTelDiagnostics` to enable diagnostics with non-sensitive data, such as the model name, the operation name, and token usage, etc.

 Then, we create a tracer provider builder and a meter provider builder.
 A provider is responsible for processing telemetry data and piping it to exporters.
-We subscribe to the `Microsoft.SemanticKernel*` source to receive telemetry data from Semantic Kernel namespaces.
+We subscribe to the `Microsoft.SemanticKernel*` source to receive telemetry data from the Semantic Kernel namespaces.
 We add a console exporter to both the tracer provider and the meter provider.
 The console exporter sends telemetry data to the console.

 Finally, we create a logger factory and add OpenTelemetry as a logging provider that sends log data to the console.
 We set the minimum log level to `Information` and include formatted messages and scopes in the log output.
 The logger factory is then added to the builder.